Spectral Galerkin method for the zero dispersion limit of the fractional Korteweg-de Vries equation: Fourier-Spectral-Galerkin Scheme: Stability and Convergence

-\begin{proof} We choose $\phi = \mathcal{D}^{2\alpha} (U^{n+\frac{1}{2}}_\varepsilon)_{xx}$ as the test function in \eqref{eqn_fdfsgscheme}, yielding
+\begin{proof} We choose $\phi = \mathcal{D}^{2\alpha} (U^{m+\frac{1}{2}}_\varepsilon)_{xx}\in V_N$ as the test function in \eqref{eqn_fdfsgscheme}, yielding

 where we used the identity \eqref{eqn_fracortho} to eliminate the fractional term and periodicity to shift derivatives.
-To estimate the right-hand side of \eqref{eqn_bddp1}, we employ the Sobolev inequality $\|f_x\|_\infty \leq 2 \|f_{xx}\|$ and Lemma \ref{lemma_comest}.
-Applying multiple instances of the triangle inequality and Lemma \ref{lemma_comest}, we obtain
+To estimate the right-hand side of \eqref{eqn_bddp1}, we employ the {Sobolev inequality from Lemma \ref{A.1}} and Lemma \ref{lemma_comest}.
+Applying multiple instances of the Cauchy-Schwarz inequality and Lemma \ref{lemma_comest}, we obtain \begin{small}